The Importance of Making a Good Space for Women in the Masjid

 It is also important in our times, to not let ourselves become segregated too much, otherwise we will end up with masjids separated out like the “black churches” or “white churches.”
 I know that exists to some degree now, but alhamdulillah I think most of the bigger masaajid in bigger communities are very diverse (even if the board members might all be from one country, but that’s a different story).

-Tariq Nelson made a pertinent point on his blog,
+Tariq Nelson made a pertinent point on,

 I am of the controversial opinion that increased interracial/intercultural marriage is one of the ways that will lead to a meshing of a singular American Muslim identity.
 This would eventually lead to more of a blending in this country, culturally and genetically, of the many Muslim cultures as well as the American one.
 Intermarriage is one of the ways people that were once even somewhat hostile can become one group.